-Due to nausea and vomiting, your appetite will be at its lowest ebb.
+Due to nausea and vomiting, your appetite will be at its lowest.
 You will have hunger pangs and strong cravings for foods like pickles.
-However, your appetite is on the downward slope, and may improve in the later stages of pregnancy.
+However, your appetite is on the downward slope and may improve in the later stages of pregnancy.

-You can smell lavender essential oil since this helps in curbing nausea.
+You can smell lavender essential oil to help curb nausea.
 You can also have lavender shortbread biscuits to reduce nausea and increase your appetite.
 Reducing stress improves appetite to a great extent.